FairWell-dev/FairWell/README.md

 ### Fairness Assessment on Model Predictions
-With a baseline model trained successfully, we then uploaded the trained model, testing dataset and feature list onto the **FairWell Model Bias Detection & Mitigation** page.
-Inference is then run automatically within the FairWell environment to generate the following metrics for our baseline model: Demographic Parity, Equalized Odds and Predictive Parity.
+The baseline trained model, testing dataset and feature list were then uploaded onto the **FairWell Model Bias Detection & Mitigation** page.
+Inference is then run automatically within the FairWell environment to generate the following fairness metrics for our baseline model predictions: Demographic Parity, Equalized Odds and Predictive Parity.

 ![](./images/Example%20-%20Mitigation%20Recommendations.PNG)

-Based on our assessment of both data biasand model bias, we narrowed down to a list of features that exhibited both high JS divergence and high DP disparity.
-On the top of that list was the Privileged: Lower Foreign-born population feature, with a score of 0.0264 max Jensen-Shannon Divergence and 0.2251 Demographic Parity.
+Based on our assessment of both data fairness and model fairness, we narrowed down to a list of features that exhibited both high Jensen-Shannon Divergence and high Demographic Parity disparity.
+On the top of that list was the **Privileged: Lower Foreign-born population** feature, with a score of 0.0264 max Jensen-Shannon Divergence and 0.2251 Demographic Parity.

 ### Fairness Mitigation
 Based on our [Responsible AI Research](#responsible-ai-research), we have identified two approaches in mitigating bias, pre-processing the dataset and in-processing where we impose a fairness loss constraint during model training.
+In our example use case, we tried 3 of those approaches.

 #### Pre-processing
 1. Reweighing<sup>17</sup>
-   - In this approach, we used IBM's AI Fairness 360 package to generate weights for each (label, sensitive feature) pair
+   - In this approach, we used IBM's AI Fairness 360 package to generate weights for each (sensitive feature, label) pair and assigned them to each observation.
-   - These per-sample weights were then passed into the model and computed as part of the loss function.
+   - These per-sample weights were then passed into the model and computed as part of the loss function, allowing the model to prioritize certain observations during training.
+   - Link to notebook

 2. Under-sampling<sup>17</sup>
-   - In this approach we used the Imbalanced Learn package to randomly undersample neighborhoods based on sensitive features, in order to ensure an equal representation in both privileged and underprivileged groups.
+   - In this approach we used the Imbalanced Learn package to correct class imbalance in the sensitive feature by randomly undersampling neighborhoods belonging to the majority class.
+This was done in order to ensure an equal representation in both privileged and underprivileged groups.
-   - This undersampled dataset was then fed into the model.
+   - The undersampled dataset was then fed into the model.
+   - Link to notebook

 #### In-processing
 1. Fairness loss constraint
-   - In this approach, we borrowed the work of the FairTorch team, to add a fairness loss constraint based on Demographic Parity (DemographicParityLoss).
+   - In this approach, we borrowed the work of the FairTorch team to incorporate a group-fairness constraint into our loss function, allowing the model to optimize on a combination of both BCELoss and Demographic Parity.
+   - For our example model, a value of alpha=0.5 was identified to achieve the best balance between the two.
+   - Link to notebook

 ### Effect of Mitigation Approach
-All 4 of our trained models (1 baseline, 3 post-mitigation) were then again uploaded onto the FairWell Model Bias Detection & Mitigation page, for a side-of-side comparison of the models' metrics, both in terms of accuracy and in terms of fairness.
+All 4 of our trained models (1 baseline, 3 post-mitigation) were then again uploaded onto the FairWell Model Bias Detection & Mitigation page, for a side-of-side comparison of the models' metrics.

 ![](./images/Example%20-%20Mitigated%20Models%20Comparison.PNG)

+The chart depicts the trade-off between accuracy and fairness, where generally models that are more accurate tend to also exhibit a larger amount of bias.
+The selection of which model to use is hence highly subjective and varies on a case-by-case basis, depending on the priorities of the project.

 ## Tools and Technologies Used
 - PyTorch